slot181/openai-image-mcp/README.md

 - Support for customizable dimensions (width and height)
 - Clear error handling for prompt validation and API issues
 - Easy integration with MCP-compatible clients
-- Optional image saving to disk in PNG format
+- Returns a direct URL to the generated image

 ## Installation